-Service review has revealed that this rulemaking will increase fishermen visitation to the surrounding area of the refuge before, during or after recreational uses, compared to the refuge being closed to these recreational uses.
+Service review has revealed that this rulemaking will increase hunter and fishermen visitation to the surrounding area of the refuge before, during or after recreational uses, compared to the refuge being closed to these recreational uses.
+Much of this land was open to hunting and/or fishing before it attained refuge status, however, many of the hunters and fishermen were guests of the previous landowner and from the local area.
 When the Service acquired this land, all public use ceased under law until opened to the public in accordance with this rulemaking.